Answers to the most common questions.

 The number of places in a course varies depending on the methodology and course content and is closely coordinated with the trainers.
 The maximum number of participants is displayed on each course page and places are allocated based on availability.
 If a course is fully booked, you can still register for a place on the waiting list.

 The courses at aha are offered by various partner organizations with many years of experience in humanitarian and development project work.
 Some of the courses can be financed by third party funds and are therefore free of charge for the participants.
+For courses with a fee, you can submit an education voucher (Bildungsscheck) issued by the Federal State of North Rhine-Westphalia to cover the participation fees when registering.

 You will find more information about the partners and organizations behind aha here.